polytope-labs/hyperbridge/modules/ismp/pallets/token-gateway/README.md

 parameter_types! {
     // The Native asset Id for the native currency, for parachains this would be the XCM location for the parachain
-    // For standalone chains, any constant of your choosing pub const NativeAssetId: StateMachine = Location::here(); }
+    // For standalone chains, a constant value that can be used to identify the native currency pub const NativeAssetId: Location = Location::here(); }

 impl pallet_ismp::Config for Runtime {